What is the Ableton Certification Program?

 How does Ableton select the participants for the scheduled Certification Events?

 We examine each complete application that we receive.
 From there we conduct phone interviews with the applicants and eventually invite the five most promising candidates to the next event.

 What happens at a Certification Event?

 A Certification Event lasts for two days.
-Each participant is expected to demonstrate his teaching and Live skills in several different presentations during these two days.
+Each participant is expected to demonstrate their teaching and Live skills in several different presentations during these two days.
 Two weeks before the actual event, each invited participant will receive preparation material that will thoroughly explain exactly what is expected.

 Miami, November 2013.
 Applications for this event are closed.